carolinafishes/carolinafishes.github.io/pages/documentation.md

 ### Homepage Image

-If you want to feature an article on the homepage with a huge image, then use the homepage image with a width of 970 pixels.
+If you want to feature an article on the homepage with a huge image, than use the homepage image with a width of 970 pixels.
 If no homepage image is defined *Feeling Responsive* writes instead *New Blog Articles* over the blog entries.
 Define the homepage image like this:

 ~~~
 image: